 World War 2 broke and Italy entered the war the unit was not fully prepared for their task.
 In June 1940 when Italy joined Germany in the attack on France the unit had eleven Siluro a Lenta Corsa’s and the submarine Iride for transport of these vessels.
 Besides that, it had seven Motoscafo Turismo’s for surface assaults.

-A second attempt, G.A.2, is swiftly planned with modifications.
+In September 1940, a second attempt, Operazione Golfo di Alessandria 2, is swiftly planned with modifications.
 The submarine Gondar is equipped with pressurised containers to house the Siluro a Lenta Corsa’s, replacing the previous method of lashing them to the deck.
 Gondar departs from Messina rather than a lightly defended Libyan anchorage, as Iride had done.
-Leaving Messina on September 24th, 1940, Gondar reaches Alexandria during the night of 28-29 September.
+Leaving Messina on September 24th, 1940, Gondar reaches Alexandria during the night of September 28th, 1940 and September 29th, 1940.
 However, Supermarina informs them that the mission is aborted because the Mediterranean Fleet has departed to escort a convoy to Malta.
 While en route to Tobruk, Gondar is detected and pursued by H.M.A.S.
 Stuart and H.M.S.
 Diamond.
 Severely damaged by depth charges, Gondar surfaces and is scuttled by its crew.
 Giorgini, along with the crew and Siluro a Lenta Corsa operators, is captured and interned in a prisoner-of-war camp in India, where he remains for nearly six years.

 For a short while during the end of 1940 and at the beginning of 1941 the unit is renamed to Flottiglia MAS Speciale.